Your Guide to Caring for Russian Blue Kittens

 Step 5: Support Early Socialization

 Russian Blues are deeply bonded cats.
 They are affectionate but can be reserved with strangers without socialization.
-Early experiences shape confidence.
+Early experiences shape their confidence.

 Gentle handling of paws, ears, and mouth